Armanasq/ros_robot_opencv/README.md

 ## Other Repos
 - Some users may need to download the following repos to ensure the project run correctly.

-- Please note that some/many packages are not available for ROS Neotic so, to solve this problem you can clone each one and try to install them manually.
+- Please note that some/many packages are not available for ROS Noetic so, to solve this problem you can clone each one and try to install them manually.

 - To solve the above problem (E: Unable to locate package *** ) I recommend to use the following comand below